DarrylBayliss/Jetpack-Compose-For-Google-Maps-Samples/README.md

 A collection of examples showing how to use the Jetpack Compose Components for the Google Maps SDK.

+The samples include:

+- Showing a map containing a single marker
+- Showing a map containing multiple markers
+- Customising the window for a selected marker
+- Creating a cluster of markers
+- Getting Fine Location Permission using the permissions library from accompianist
+- Drawing shapes and polygons on the map
+- Tapping on a marker and showing street view
+- Animating the map to different markers
+- Showing the scale bar

 # Usage

 1. Download the repo and open the project in Android Studio.